Digital tools for freelancers: Managing your work and being more productive

-Most successful freelancers are working for several different clients at a time.
+Like most freelancers, you're most probably working for several different clients at any one time.
 While that certainly has its advantages, it can also present difficulties in terms of staying organised and productive.

-If juggling all these different priorities, duties and targets is starting to feel like a challenge, here are some tips for how to manage your clients and keep your freelance business running smoothly.
+If juggling all these different priorities is starting to feel like a challenge, here are some tips for how to manage your clients and keep your freelance business running smoothly, along with recommendations of time-saving and convenient tools from Dropbox.

 Whenever you have contact with your clients, make sure you're clear on what's expected of you.
 You need to know the details of the project, what you're being asked to produce, and how long you have to turn the work around.